muratk5n/thirdwave/en/README.md

 ---

-CSP usually stores energy in molten salt.
-Interesting alternative below.

-"As alternative to molten salts-based systems, other energy storage systems are being proposed in the last years ...
+"As alternative to molten salts-based systems [used by most CSPs], other energy storage systems are being proposed in the last years ...
 Limestone, which is the second most abundant material on Earth after water, can be employed for this purpose.
 In the so-called Calcium Looping (CaL) process, direct solar radiation is used to carry out the endothermic calcination reaction releasing CO2 and CaO as products that are stored separately.
 Storage conditions and time depends on the energy demand.
 When energy is needed, the stored products are brought together to carry out the exothermic carbonation reaction which releases the stored energy"

 [[PDF]](https://idus.us.es/bitstream/handle/11441/87668/preprint_CSP-CaL.pdf)